vmtk/vmtk/distribution/pypi/README.md

-On Linux/macOS a locally built (unrepaired) wheel resolves the shared ITK libraries through an absolute rpath pointing at the ITK build tree in `_deps/`; run `auditwheel repair --exclude "libvtk*"` (Linux) or `delocate-wheel --exclude libvtk` (macOS) to bundle ITK into the wheel and make it relocatable, exactly as the CI workflow does.
+On Linux/macOS a locally built (unrepaired) wheel resolves the shared ITK libraries through an absolute rpath pointing at the ITK build tree in `_deps/`; run `auditwheel repair --exclude "libvtk*"` (Linux) or `delocate-wheel --ignore-missing-dependencies` (macOS) to bundle ITK into the wheel and make it relocatable, exactly as the CI workflow does.
+Do not pass `--exclude libvtk` to delocate: it also matches vmtk's own `libvtkvmtk*.dylib`, which are then left with ITK dependencies that only resolve on the build machine.

+## Testing the packages

 Test an installed wheel with: